Design Mistakes that will cost you sales.

 8. Too much blurb!

-This is the biggest single mistake sites who sell products make.
+This is the biggest single mistake sites that sell products make.
 Your home page should have a MAXIMUM of 1 SHORT paragraph of text at the top of the page IMMEDIATELY followed by images of your product or brief descriptions of your services.
 If you want to include large sections of text on your homepage you should put this text AFTER the pictures of the product.

 Let me explain something.
 It is true that Google and other search engines look for that text on your homepage to help rank and index your site, but it does not matter where on the page that text is.